Vyral/base-template/_posts/2020-08-14-q-how-can-you-write-a-winning-offer-with-convenience-in-mind.md

 {% include youtube.html %}

-Today, I’ll continue our discussion about writing winning offers with a few tips on how to write an offer when the seller is looking for convenience:
+Today, I’ll continue our discussion about writing winning offers with a few tips on how to write one when the seller is looking for convenience:

 **1\.
 Allow the seller to choose when to close escrow.** This typically comes up when a seller is trying to close on their property and also buy another one, but they’re not sure when their purchase will close.
 Allowing them to choose the close of escrow date lends them flexibility and makes your offer more attractive.&nbsp;